vuapo-eth/ict2/ARCHITECTURE.md

 ### UDP vs TCP

-The implementation will start with TCP because:
+TCP is prefered over UDP because:
 * There are usecases where TCP is necessary.
 For example, a car driving through a hostile neighborhood should be able to connect to reliable nodes over long distance.
 * TCP is much easier to implement for the beginning.
 * Some ISPs drop UDP packets deterministically when they exceed a certain MTU size ~1500 bytes (IOTA transactions have a byte size of 1836).
 However, this could be solved by using a custom fragmentation protocol on top of UDP.